d-rideout/MeleeWizard/doc/HouseRules.md

 -(2+spell_turn) for the Rope spell, as clarified above.

 All spells have no effect on spell turn 13, unless they are renewed.

+## Flight

+My take on the rules for flight as described in AM:

+There are two sorts of situations in which flight takes place: constrained and unconstrained.
+Generally, if there is a ceiling, then it is constrained flight, unless the ceiling is very high.
+Unless the latter is indicated explicitly (in the description of the room or whatever), then assume flight is constrained.

+When flight takes place in an unconstrained setting, then attacks in both directions are at -4 DX, and engagement is decided by the fliers.
+In a constrained setting, there are no -4 DX penalties, and engagement is the same as for figures on the ground.

+(Ideally there should be an entire range of degrees of constraint, depending on whether figures on the ground are using pole weapons etc.  But I think the intent is to keep the rules simple.)

 ## Clarifications from *Questions* section of *the Fantasy Masters' Codex 1981*: